Graduation season has rolled around again here in Japan.

-As part of the ceremony at my elementary school, the students make a short speech after they get their diplomas, thanking their parents for raising them up that point.
-After that, they go to meet their parents in the audience and hand off the diploma, a gift from the PTA (which has been a Japanese-English dictionary every year that I’ve been here), and a small bouquet of flowers they receive so that they can go back to their seats and do their part in the rest of the ceremony unencumbered.
+As part of the ceremony at my elementary school, the students make a short speech after they get their diplomas.
+In them, they thank their parents for raising them up that point.
+After that, they go to meet their parents in the audience.
+They hand off the diploma, a gift from the PTA (which has been a Japanese-English dictionary every year that I’ve been here), and a small bouquet of flowers they receive so that they can go back to their seats and do their part in the rest of the ceremony unencumbered.

-He and one other student, a girl who was a few years behind him, both got very attached to me very quickly.
-Her dad was another town employee, so I saw him a lot, and I realized that their family was just the two of them because of the unusual situations in which I saw them together and all the times I never saw the girl with a woman.
-Once I figured out that their family was lacking a mother and that this lack was probably why the girl took to me so hard and so fast, I realized that this boy must not have one either.
+He and one other student, a girl a few years behind him, both got very attached to me very quickly.
+Her dad was another town employee, so I saw him a lot.
+Eventually I realized that their family was just the two of them because of the unusual situations in which I saw them together and all the times I never saw the girl with a woman.
+Once I figured out their family was lacking a mother and that this lack was probably why the girl took to me so hard and so fast, I realized that this boy must not have one either.